grafana/grafana/docs/sources/features/datasources/influxdb.md

 ### Field and Aggregation functions
 In the `SELECT` row you can specify what fields and functions you want to use.
 If you have a group by time you need an aggregation function.
 Some functions like derivative require an aggregation function.
 The editor tries to simplify and unify this part of the query.
-For example:<br>
+For example:

 ![](/img/docs/influxdb/select_editor.png)<br>

 The above will generate the following InfluxDB `SELECT` clause: